-Suspected Islamists kill 15 in latest east Congo attack
+Suspected Islamists kill at least 19 in latest east Congo attack

 The U.N. peacekeeping mission said in a statement on Wednesday that it would be unable to end the ADF’s violence if its forces were under attack from local people.

-Writing by Hereward Holland; Editing by Edward McAllister and Andrew Cawthorne
+Writing by Hereward Holland; Editing by Edward McAllister, Andrew Cawthorne, Kirsten Donovan